Updated May 18, 2021.

 The challenges are many.
-You end up with double stuff so you don’t have to haul as much back & forth.
-What you need is always in the other house!
-The project that you want to work on today — oops it’s in the other house!
+You end up with double stuff, so you don’t have to haul as much back & forth.
+What you need is always at the other house!
+The project that you want to work on today — oops, it’s in the other house!
 This year I have carried much of my thread & canvas stash with me.
 It is just too frustrating when you “know” it is in the other house.
 The hardest thing is that I have an extensive library in Reno and I just can’t take it back & forth.
 So I have duplicates of the 5-6 books I use the most.

 What challenges do you see for needlepointers in the future and how might we meet them?

 Well, the first challenge is to recover from this horrendous economic disaster!
 It is a huge challenge for all stitchers to find the funds to acquire the patterns and supplies they need/want.
 The cost of materials is so high now.
-I am trying to find lower cost threads to use for Bargello, for instance, but it isn’t easy.
+I am trying to find lower-cost threads to use for Bargello, for instance, but it isn’t easy.
 Needlepoint is NOT an inexpensive art/hobby!
 Of course, since I design counted work, I am naturally an advocate of counted designs, but you have to admit they are much less expensive to do.

-Second, we must try to capture the attention and imagination of more young people and I think the various guilds can do a lot.
+Second, we must try to capture the attention and imagination of more young people, and I think the various guilds can do a lot.
 I know it is hard to raise a family and make a living and keep up with an art or hobby, but some manage, so it must not be that hard.
 Having a creative outlet is very important to our mental health.
 We don’t want these arts to die off with us oldsters!
 It isn’t just getting children interested; we must attract people of all ages.
 I think the Cyber-groups will be of use for this.
 Sometimes I think we just sit in our comfy chairs and stitch away and aren’t very “public” about it.
 Even going to the frame shop helps to publicize what we do!

-Third, we need more designs that appeal to a wider range of stitchers I think (hope) that some of my Bargello designs do that.
+Third, we need more designs that appeal to a wider range of stitchers.
+I think (hope) that some of my Bargello designs do that.
 Maybe we need some new designers who are younger people with a fresh outlook.
-Or maybe the designs are there but the stores don’t carry them.
-You go into many needlework shops and see the same old designs, or style of design, that was there 40 years ago!
+Or maybe the designs are there, but the stores don’t carry them.
+You go into many needlework shops and see the same old designs or style of design that was there 40 years ago!
 Of course, there are a lot of wonderful designs available, don’t get me wrong, but there are still a lot of the same-ol’, same-ol’.
 Designers get in a rut just like anybody else.
 We designers need to stretch too and not always play it safe!

-Again, thanks Janet for the chance to air my views!
+Again, thanks Janet, for the chance to air my views!

 About the Designs

 Barbara’s Ravine, which was on the cover of Needlepoint Now.
-It was was inspired by a photo from Liz’s sister-in-law of a ravine near her home in full wildflower bloom.
+It was inspired by a photo from Liz’s sister-in-law of a ravine near her home in full wildflower bloom.
 I love the way it’s such a striking interpretation of the landscape.